Enron scandal: Timeline of downfall

-On September 20, 2000, a reporter at The Wall Street Journal bureau in Dallas wrote a story about how mark-to-market accounting had become prevalent in the energy industry.
+On September 20, 2000, Jonathan Weil, a reporter at The Wall Street Journal bureau in Dallas wrote a story about how mark-to-market accounting had become prevalent in the energy industry.
 He noted that outsiders had no real way of knowing the assumptions on which companies that used mark-to-market based their earnings.
 While the story only appeared in the Texas Journal, the Texas regional edition of the Journal, short-seller Jim Chanos happened to read it and decided to check Enron's annual "10-K" financial report for himself.
 Chanos did not think it made sense that Enron's broadband unit appeared to far outpace a then-troubled broadband industry.
 He also noticed that Enron was spending much of its invested capital, and was alarmed by the large amounts of stock being sold by insiders.
 In November 2000, he decided to short Enron's stock.

 In February 2001, Chief Accounting Officer Rick Causey told budget managers: "From an accounting standpoint, this will be our easiest year ever.
 We've got 2001 in the bag."
 On March 5, Bethany McLean's Fortune article "Is Enron Overpriced?" questioned how Enron could maintain its high stock value, which was trading at 55 times its earnings, arguing that analysts and investors did not know exactly how the company made money.
 McLean was first drawn to the company's financial situation after Chanos suggested she view the company's 10-K for herself.
 In a post-mortem interview with The Washington Post, she recalled finding "strange transactions", "erratic cash flow", and "huge debt".
 The debt was the biggest red flag to McLean; she wondered how a supposedly profitable company could be "adding debt at such a rapid rate".
 Later, in her book, The Smartest Guys in the Room, McLean recalled speaking off the record with a number of people in the investment community who were growing skeptical about Enron.

 McLean telephoned Skilling to discuss her findings prior to publishing the article, but he called her "unethical" for not properly researching his company.
 Fastow claimed that Enron could not reveal earnings details as the company had more than 1,200 trading books for assorted commodities and did "... not want anyone to know what's on those books.
 We don't want to tell anyone where we're making money."